-The project encourages continuous learning among adults and professionals.
 In a rapidly changing world, upskilling and reskilling are vital to adapt to evolving demands in the job market.
+This project encourages continuous learning among adults and professionals.
 World Economic Forum's Future of Jobs Report 2023

-In collaboration with the World Economic Forum, the project conducts the Future of Jobs Report.
-This vital survey influences changes in business and organizational landscapes, driving preparedness for the rapidly transforming job market.
+In collaboration with the World Economic Forum, the project generates the Future of Jobs Report, a vital survey that influences changes in business and organizational landscapes, driving preparedness for the rapidly transforming job market.